|Rates inclusive of 15% VAT

 - Rates displayed are subject to change without prior notice.

 - Alcoholic and Soft Drinks.
-As regards drinks, we sell a reasonable
+(We sell a reasonable

-selection of beers, wines, spirits, fizzy drinks and mineral
+selection of beers, wines, spirits, soft drinks and mineral water.)

 - Staff gratuities.